Artisan Sourdough Bread

 Note: only use this treatment as required, otherwise it can have too much of a ‘stripping’ effect on your hair.

-On the back label of your ACV, it tells you to dilute your ACV in a glass of water, and to sweeten it with honey.
+On the back label of your Apple Cider Vinegar, it tells you to dilute it in a glass of water, and to sweeten it with honey.
 This is not how I advise you take it for your digestive health.
 The manufacturers of vinegar are generally not health experts — but they are really good marketers!
 They know they have a product that unless you dilute it and sweeten it, tastes super-sour.
 Who would drink it if they didn’t encourage you to mask the flavour!

 Note: some manufacturers also encourage you to have more than 30 ml per dosage, as you’ll then go through it more quickly and have to buy more!

 It’s supposeD to ‘put hairs on your chest’

 Apple Cider Vinegar is better concentrated, because it will then promote concentrated digestive secretions.
 If you have this sour wine diluted in a glass of water, it will also dilute the digestive secretions that you are trying to strengthen.